yahshun/Agility2020-API/docs/_build/html/_sources/class1/class1.rst.txt

 During this hands-on lab you will learn how to configure the following:

 •	Build an API protection profile using OpenAPI spec files
-•	Configure the BIG-IP as resource server for OAuth and OIDC for course-grain access control
+•	Configure the BIG-IP as OAuth Resource Server for course-grain access control
-•	Configure APM’s per-request policy engineer to provide fine-grain access control
+•	Configure APM’s per-request policy engine to provide fine-grain access control
 •	Configure Advanced WAF to protect against common API attacks

 Expected time to complete: **1 hour**